companieshouse/psc-discrepancies.api.ch.gov.uk/README.md

 fields for created_at and modified_at, then this collection could be filtered for reports with a status of INVALID or FAILED_TO_SUBMIT or (status=COMPLETE and modified_at is older than dateX), which would be useful for support.

-Tickets to check:
-Better merging
-Interceptors
-Exception handler
-Structured logging
-POST with any fields
-Spike: how do we stop an UPDATE from changing stuff that has already been sent?
-Should we?
-Idempotency in CHIPS service
-Design docs for pipeline
-CHIPS REST Interfaces: Change back to plain text?
-Ask Les, Bruce.
-Multiple submission issue on web
-Config - what other projects should have config on them?

-Config - what about the config in chs-config?
-On a side-note, are there any comments that we could add to the existing config files in chs-config and the application.properties?